-The government has provided funding of £150 million per annum since 2013/14 to provide new and substantial primary school sport funding.
-The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and goes directly to schools to spend on improving the quality of sport and PE for all children.
-The money can only be spent on sport and PE provision in schools.
+The Government has provided additional funding for primary school sport, known as the Primary PE and Sport Premium, since 2013/14.
+This funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport and is allocated directly to primary schools to improve the quality of PE and sport for all children.

 At BBS, we encourage children to develop as individuals.
 One of the ways we try to encourage this is a ‘Play Leading Scheme’.
 The scheme promotes children’s well-being, abilities, social skills and teamwork.
 It also encourages the older children to organise games for the younger children, it promotes the children’s organisation, communication and responsibility skills and most importantly they all have fun!
 We meet on a regular basis to discuss ideas for new games, play equipment and put forward any ideas or suggestions other children may have to improve playtimes and increase physical activity in school.